eduardotaveiga/Data-Science---Marketing-analysis/README.md

 * Raw data: data.csv
 * After EDA: ML_data.csv
 * The raw dataset is not mine.
 I got it from [this repository]
-* See the *EDA and Segmentation* and *Machine Learning* notebooks for code detailed information!

 [this repository]:https://github.com/nailson/ifood-data-business-analyst-test
 [stars-shield]: https://img.shields.io/github/stars/github_username/repo_name.svg?style=for-the-badge